niiknow/jenkins-backup/README.md

 # Jenkins Backup
 Script that can run in Jenkins to backup Jenkins.
 Say what?

-This script will create tar.gz backup of JENKINS_HOME into the current job workspace with folder provided as the first parameter/argument.
+This script will create tar.gz backup of JENKINS_HOME into the current job $WORKSPACE/foldername where foldername is provided as parameter/argument 1.
 The default value of this parameter is "jenkins".
-This Script will also automatically upload to s3 if aws cli is available.
+This Script will also automatically upload to s3 if AWS CLI is available.

-* Create Jenkins job to this git repository.
+* Create Jenkins job with git repository.
 * Create build task to execute shell with:
 ```
 ./run.sh "bucket-name/folder"